nmslq/Game-Source-Code/README.md

 # Game-Source-Code

-this is game's source code.
+This is game's source code.
+I must to make fnf indie cross mod android.